Deep frying: History

 The English term deep-fried is attested from the early 20th century.

-Deep-fried dough known as Zalabiyeh was eaten as early as the late 2nd millennium BC in Canaan.
+Deep-fried dough was eaten as early as the late 2nd millennium BC in Canaan.
 Frying food in olive oil is attested in Classical Greece from about the 5th century BC.
 The 5th century AD Roman cookbook Apicius (De Re Coquinaria) offers a recipe for deep fried chicken in a cream sauce "Pullus leucozomus" fried in olive oil.
-Sanskrit texts such as the 12th century Manasollasa (Bhartur Upabhogakāraṇa) mention snacks like malpua and vataka being submersed and fried in ghee.
+Sanskrit texts such as the 12th century Manasollasa (Bhartur Upabhogakāraṇa) mention snacks like malpua and vataka being submerged and fried in ghee.
 Deep-fried foods such as funnel cakes arrived in northern Europe by the 13th century, and deep-fried fish recipes have been found in cookbooks in Spain and Portugal at around the same time.
-Falafel arrived in the Middle East from Egypt as early as the 14th century.

 French fries, invented in the early 17th century in Chile, became popular in the early 19th century western Europe.
 In 1860, Joseph Malin combined deep fried fish with chips (french fries) to open the first fish and chip shop in London.

 Modern deep frying in the United States began in the 19th century with the growing popularity of cast iron, particularly around the American South which led to the development of many modern deep-fried dishes.
 Doughnuts were invented in the mid-18th century, with foods such as onion rings, deep-fried turkey, and corn dogs all being invented in the early 20th century.
 In recent years, the growth of fast food has expanded the reach of deep-fried foods, especially french fries.